aashari/rag-browser/README.md

 #### AI Configuration

-Add to your AI system’s MCP configuration:
+Add to your AI system's MCP configuration:

 ```json
 // For Bun